leovsch/Magic-Mirror/README.md

 Expanden with websocketserver so that the remote input can be communicated to the webpage and content can be changed.

 Expandend with remote so you can control the mirror with a remote
-- Starts playing random music when you press the middle button on the remote.
-The music is read from the /home/pi/Music folder.
 - Can scroll through newsfeeds with remote input